huozhi/bunchee/README.md

 While `exports` field is becoming the standard of exporting in node.js, bunchee also supports to build multiple exports all in one command.

-What you need to do is just add an entry file with the name (`[name].[ext]`) that matches the exported name from exports field in package.json.
+Provide entry files with the name (`[name].[ext]`) that matches the exported name from exports field in package.json.
 For instance:

 - `<cwd>/src/index.ts` will match `"."` export name or the if there's only one main export.
 - `<cwd>/src/lite.ts` will match `"./lite"` export name.

-The build script will be simplified to just `bunchee` in package.json without configure any input sources for each exports.
+The build script can be just `bunchee` without configure any input sources for each exports.
 Of course you can still specify other arguments as you need.
+Briefly, the entry files from `src/` folder will do matching with `exports` conditions from `package.json` and build them into bundles.

 Assuming you have default export package as `"."` and subpath export `"./lite"` with different exports condition listed in package.json